Buqian-LI/PHONO-ML_database/README.md

 ## What is PHONO-ML Database?

-This database provides **Middle Chinese phonetic transcriptions (Baxter-Sagart notation) for a set of 26 224 characters**.
+This database provides **Middle Chinese phonetic transcriptions (Baxter-Sagart notation) for a set of 26 224 character/transcription matches, or 20 276 characters**.

 In this repository, you will find the following files: